Skip to main content

 New Hampshire Child Custody Laws

 All states (except Massachusetts) adhere to the Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA).
 Most states also extend visitation rights to grandparents.
-This article provides a brief overview of child custody laws in the state of New Hampshire.
+This article provides a brief overview of child custody laws in New Hampshire.

 New Hampshire Child Custody Laws at a Glance

-New Hampshire family courts consider a whole range of factors when making custody determinations (see the complete list in the table below).
-The state also considers the wishes of the child when making these important decisions.
+New Hampshire family courts consider a wide range of factors when making custody determinations that are in the best interest of the child (see the complete list in the table below).
+The state also considers the child’s wishes when making these important decisions.

 You can find additional details about New Hampshire child custody laws in the chart below.
 See FindLaw’s extensive Child Custody section for more articles and resources.